RobertusAdiS/ExpressBackend/README.md

 - PORT: The port on which the server will run.
 - MONGODB_URI: The URI for connecting to the MongoDB database.
 - JWTPRIVATEKEY: The private key for signing JWT tokens.
-- SALT_ROUNDS: The number of salt rounds for hashing passwords.
+- SALT: The number of salt rounds for hashing passwords.

 ## API Endpoints
 ### User Endpoints